 Near the center of the reserve lies the Sveva Tower, dating from the 15th century, which was a fortification built to report and repel attacks from Saracen pirates.
 The tower was still in use until the 19th century.
 A short hop from the tower is the Tonnara of Vendicari (old tuna fishery), which was built in the 18th century, but ceased operations during the Second World War (and never resumed afterwards).

-Today, the reserve includes a lagoons and salt pans, beaches and sand dunes, making it an important wetland area and a vital stopover for migratory birds.
+Today, the reserve includes lagoons and salt pans, beaches and sand dunes, making it an important wetland area and a vital stopover for migratory birds.
 It is estimated that more than 180 species of birds visit the reserve each year, including pink flamingos.

 Vendicari Nature Reserve – The Hiking Trails